evlist/codespaces-grafting/.devcontainer/README.md

   2. From an up‑to‑date clone of your plugin repo: `bash /path/to/install.sh`.
   3. Inspect changes, commit and push.
 - Upgrades:
-  Inside the Codespace use one of these two aliases for convenience:
+  - Inside the Codespace use one of these two aliases for convenience:
-  - `cs_install`.
+    - `cs_install`
-  - `cs_update`.
+    - `cs_update`
   - Both aliases are synonyms and point to the same script to make interactive upgrades easy.

 ## 🔍 Preflight & .gitignore checks
 - Before copying files the installer builds a list of repo‑relative upstream destinations (directories and files) and runs: